makersacademy/bowling-challenge/README.md

 - Then loop through them and if their id does not appear in the array of currentAvailableRolls (i.e. they shouldn't be allowed to be clicked), re-add the property disabled.
 -Finally, before any of that if the game is over, disable all buttons and return.

-Extracted this out to a function prepareButtons, and called it in record, and in reset (to set up all the buttons to be available for the first roll.)
+Extracted this out to a function prepareButtons, and called it in record, and in reset (to set up all the buttons to be available for the first roll).

 ## Retrospective

+- I would like to be revise the tests for the scorecard to use dependency injection, to test it in isolation from actual frame objects.
+This is mainly for practicing dependency injection in JS, rather than any actual use case, as the scorecard would never use any object in place of frame.

+- I would like to add support for multiple players.
+This could be achieved by initialising more than one scorecard, based on a number of selected players.
+They could also be prompted for their names.

+- I would like to improve the responsiveness of the website.
+At the moment it is designed with desktop/wide screens in mind, as the design emulates an paper scorecard (which are wide and not tall).